9Bakabaka/StarLightTeaHouseBot/README.md

 ### About Bot Token:
 Create a file named "bottoken" at the same folder as the script and put your token in it.

+### About Status
+Use command "/status" to check server status.
+Including CPU, memory usage and network latency.

 ### About welcome message:
 Bot would send a welcome message to any new user entered the group chat.
 If the new user send message starts with "@" [@.*], bot would send another confirmation message.